xironix/freebsd-vagrant/README.md

 * VirtualBox Guest Additions 4.1.22
 * [Janus: Vim Distribution](https://github.com/carlhuda/janus)

+## Vagrantfile

+FreeBSD is a special snowflake when it comes to Vagrant, and thus we need to provide some specific Vagrantfile options.
+I opted not to package this file within the box, as some people may not want to use shared folders or host-only networking.

+Use the following template if you're planning on using shared folders, as the VirtualBox guest additions do not support shared folders with *BSD -- we need to use NFS.

+    Vagrant::Config.run do |config|
+      config.vm.guest = :freebsd

+      # Shared folders don't work with FreeBSD, so we need host only networking
+      # and NFS to enable shared folders
+      config.vm.network :hostonly, "192.168.33.10"
+      config.vm.share_folder "v-root", "/vagrant", ".", :nfs => true
+    end

 ## FreeBSD ZFS Notes

 If you are going to use the FreeBSD ZFS box, you shouldn't configure the